Business Analyst Resume Example

 Choose a simple, modern format that’s ATS friendly and easy to read.
 This helps your resume get past automated systems and straight into recruiters’ hands.

 Highlight both your technical skills and people skills.
-Senior Business Analysts need to bridge the gap between IT and business.
-You want to show you handle both worlds with confidence.
+Senior Business Analysts need to bridge the gap between IT and business, so make sure your application includes a cover letter to show you handle both worlds with confidence.

 Getting the format right can make or break your resume.
 Recruiters spend about 7 seconds on each one, so every detail matters.